 And it worked very nicely.
 I found a couple of cairns that seemed to mark a way up, and as I tracked towards the top, there were indeed more beaters, but they weren’t too interested and indeed seemed to have finished their business and started moving off as I approached.

 The wellies?
 A couple of famous markers that have been on the heathery summit for many years.
-The summit itself is a few yards north, not so nice.
+The 2031ft summit itself is a few yards north, not so nice.

 I could clearly take a more direct line off the hill and indeed met the beater again back at the same spot.
 Dave, he was.
 “You can have a lift back to the road if you like,” he said.
 I reasoned with my conscience for, ooh, all of ten seconds, and hopped in.
-I found out that grouse shooting economics work like this: £2000 a day paid by the guys (mostly) with guns; £80 a day for the beaters.
+I found out that grouse shooting economics worked like this: £2000 a day paid by the guys (mostly) with guns; £80 a day for the beaters.

 The cairn that led me to the plateau